mandorc/Vision-artificial-proyecto-final/README.md

 While Jupyter runs code in many programming languages, Python is a requirement (Python 3.3 or greater, or Python 2.7) for installing the Jupyter Notebook.

 We recommend using the [Anaconda](https://www.anaconda.com/) distribution to install Python and Jupyter.
 We’ll go through its installation in the next section.

+It is important that the file [requeriments.txt](https://github.com/mandorc/Vision-artificial-proyecto-final/blob/main/requeriments.txt) are also reviewed, where the libraries needed for its execution are shown, as well as the versions with which they were worked.